GateHub’s support for Flare

 Can I receive or send Spark?

-Yes, we are planning on making deposits and withdrawals of Spark available as soon as possible after the snapshot date.
+Yes, we are planning on making deposits and withdrawals of Spark available as soon as possible after the Flare Network goes live.

 Can I trade or exchange Spark?